cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 <!-- Theme:info -->

-> By default only organizers with a workflowStatus `ACTIVE` are returned by Search API.
+> By default, only organizers with a workflowStatus `ACTIVE` are returned by Search API.
 To include documents with another workflowStatus in your search results, you need to disable the [default filter for workflowStatus](filters/default-filters.md).

 **Examples**